-- "amended and restated memorandum and articles of association" refer to the amended and restated memorandum and articles of association of the company which will be adopted prior to the consummation of this offering; - "combined team" refer to our management team and our other advisors, collectively; - "initial shareholders" refer to holders of our founder shares and private placement shares prior to this offering; - "management" or our "management team" refer to our directors and executive officers; - "non-managing investors" refer to holders of our private placement shares prior to this offering; - "permitted transferees" refer to permitted transferees as described under section "Principal Shareholders" of this prospectus; - "private placement shares" refer to 2,166,670 Class B ordinary shares to be purchased by non-managing investors in a private placement concurrently with this offering; - "private placement warrants" refer to 3,719,000 warrants to be purchased by the Sponsor in a private placement that will close simultaneously with this offering; - "public shares" are to our Class A ordinary shares sold as part of the public units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public shareholders" refer to the holders of our public shares, including our Sponsor (as defined below), executive officers and directors to the extent they purchase public shares, provided that their status as "public shareholders" shall only exist with respect to such public shares; - "Sponsor" refer to GigAcquisitions7 Corp., a company affiliated with our executive officers, directors and our other advisors; and - "we," "us" or "our company" refer to GigCapital7 Corp.
+- "amended and restated memorandum and articles of association" refer to the first amended and restated memorandum and articles of association of the company which will be adopted prior to the consummation of this offering; - "combined team" refer to our management team and our other advisors, collectively; - "initial shareholders" refer to holders of our founder shares and private placement shares prior to this offering; - "management" or our "management team" refer to our directors and executive officers; - "non-managing investors" refer to twelve groups of institutional investors (none of which are affiliated with any member of our management, other members of our Sponsor or any other investor) that have expressed an interest to indirectly purchase (i) up to an aggregate of approximately 24.75 million of the public units in this offering (assuming no exercise of the underwriter's over-allotment option) at the offering price and (ii) an aggregate of 2,166,670 Class B ordinary shares, or "private placement shares," from us in a private placement that will close simultaneously with this offering at the price \$1.50 per share (\$3,250,005 in the aggregate).
+None of the non-managing investors has expressed to us an interest in purchasing more than 9.9% of the public units to be sold in this offering; - "permitted transferees" refer to permitted transferees as described under section "Principal Shareholders" of this prospectus; - "private placement shares" refer to 2,166,670 Class B ordinary shares to be purchased by non-managing investors in a private placement concurrently with this offering; - "private placement warrants" refer to 3,719,000 warrants to be purchased by the Sponsor in a private placement that will close simultaneously with this offering; - "public shares" are to our Class A ordinary shares sold as part of the public units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public shareholders" refer to the holders of our public shares, including our Sponsor (as defined below), any non-managing investors, executive officers and directors to the extent they purchase public shares, provided that their status as "public shareholders" shall only exist with respect to such public shares; - "public warrants" refer to the warrants sold as part of the public units in this offering (whether they are purchased in this offering or thereafter in the open market); - "special resolution" are to a resolution of the Company passed by at least a two-thirds (2/3) majority (or such higher approval threshold as specified in the company's amended and restated memorandum and articles of association) of the votes cast by such shareholders as, being entitled to do so, vote in person or, where proxies are allowed, by proxy at a general meeting of the company of which notice specifying the intention to propose the resolution as a special resolution has been duly given, or a resolution approved in writing by all of the holders of the issued shares entitled to vote on such matter; - "Sponsor" refer to GigAcquisitions7 Corp., a company affiliated with our executive officers, directors and our other advisors; and - "we," "us" or "our company" refer to GigCapital7 Corp.